PRACTICAL WAYS TO SAVE MONEY IN GERMANY

 Materialism isn’t as rampant in Germany as it can be in other parts of the world.
 Buying things secondhand or getting them for free isn’t something that’s looked down on here and is in fact, quite normal.
 Many will judge your consumption habits if you’re always purchasing new items.

 There are tons of local Facebook groups across the country and in Berlin, we have Free Your Stuff Berlin or Sell Your Stuff Berlin.
 Ebay Kleinanzeigen is comparable to Craigslist and is another place where you can buy or sell items, as well as get things for free.
 Some people furnish their entire flats with reused items, even washing machines and fridges.
 Many locals leave items in their building’s stairwells or lobbies for neighbors to take too – I recently spotted my neighbor snapping up a glass vase and another day, I saw another neighbor taking some books.
 Vintage shops are also common, as are fleamarkets.
+All in all, these things can really help you save money in Germany.

 15) Buy Liability Insurance